-Gardening requires a degree of patience, but often we are eager to fill our backyards with color and interest as soon as we can.
+Although gardening does requires a degree of patience, there are ways we can speed things up a little – one of which is by choosing the right plants.
 You might also be keen for evergreen shrubs and plants to establish quickly for reasons of privacy or shade.

 Like the best fast-growing trees, some of the fast growing shrubs suggested here might require a little more attention and care than others, but on the whole, are fairly self-sufficient and will only need a touch of pruning or feeding now and again.